 - Historical GIS - the development of vector GIS material for use with statistics in creating long-running time series for national, regional and local level statistical mapping

 - Administrative Unit ontologies and Historical Gazetteers - the creation and refinement of a structure used to support the use of multiple administrative unit hierarchies and an administrative unit gazetteer within a single database system

 - Historical Land Use - several smaller grants have involved pilot projects evaluating surviving data, creating and editing digital content, and investigating the suitability of automated analysis tools for use with raster images of historical land utilisation maps

 - Medieval Landscapes

 My PhD research, inspired by a continuing interest in medieval and landscape history, is focused on using modern spatial analysis techniques to re-examine documentary evidence surviving from the later medieval period.
-It considers trade centre locations and their relationship to the relative wealth assessments taken for settlements in a particular region.
-The application of computer aided analysis and this new combination of regional datasets offers the possibility of fresh results.
 My first supervisor is Dr Alastair Pearson.